Reason # 1754 – The Ballad of John and Frank

 Until suddenly…

 John and Yoko released Some Time in New York City.
-For the record sleeve they used the album cover from Fillmore East ‘71, scribbled all over it and scrawled in what they thought the songs were.
-Then they took writing credits and publishing credits, stealing Zappa’s music for a profit (if anybody had bought the album, but thats beside the point).
+For the record sleeve they used the album cover from Fillmore East ’71, scribbled all over it, and scrawled in what they thought the songs were.
+They took writing and publishing credits, stealing the music for profit (if anybody had bought the album, but that’s beside the point).

 lennonzappasmall.jpg